-Accuracy: The accuracy or effectiveness measure was quite straight forward.
-Accuracy value (A) was 1 for each task participant completed successfully and 0 otherwise.
+The accuracy or effectiveness measure was quite straightforward.
+Accuracy value (A) was 1 for each task participant completed successfully and 0, otherwise.

 One accuracy measure was calculated for each group of participants for each task.
-The measure was the proportion of number of times participants completed the task accurately and total number of participants in the group.
+The measure was the proportion of the number of times participants completed the task accurately compared to the total number of participants in the group.